 What I decided to do is work in between each stitch, instead of just under the top two loops.
 A half double crochet is made by yarning over once, inserting your hook into a stitch, yarning over and pulling through, then yarning over and pulling through all three loops left on your hook.

 It’s the inserting your hook into a stitch part I tweaked.
 Usually, after working your first row of HDC into the base chains, your hdc’s are worked into the hdc’s from the row below, and usually under the two loops.
 Well, look closely at that stitch, and in order to go in between each hdc, you essentially are working under all three loops the hdc makes.
+We also like to call this wide half double crochet.

 Understanding this will help you to make sure you don’t miss the last stitch on each row.
 You will always be working to the left of the post.